Borrill-Lab/Inheritance-of-HEB-in-wheat/scripts/SNP genotyping and Detection of eQTL/data availability and description.md

 # SNP genotyping of F5 lines

-RNA-seq data necessary to run the scripts are available on SRA
+RNA-seq data necessary to run the scripts are available on SRA under the BioProject ID PRJNA1128551.

 ## Scripts: